qatrackplus/qatrackplus/deploy/docker/README.md

 Once the `Listening at: http://0.0.0.0:8000` line is visible go to
 <http://localhost> in your computer's browser to see the server.

-Default login is username admin, password admin.
-You should change this through the admin interface once you have first logged in.
+Default login is username `admin`, password `admin`.
+You should change this through the QATrack+ admin interface once you have first logged in.

 ### Accessing the Django shell